 Saturday, January 26, 2019

 Am heading out today to run some errands, mainly to search for an inconspicuous body cam.
 Stopped along the way for a quick foray into my favorite flea market in New York (the one on 25th Street; old timers will correct me by saying “what’s left of the one on 25th Street”).
-One person there remarked upon my hat and asked if it was an “ironic” statement.
-I’m not even sure what he meant, but I casually shook my head “no,” shrugged, and continued my inspection of an amazingly well-preserved metal hobby horse from the 1940s.
+One person there – apparently a hipster – asked if my hat was an “ironic” statement.
+I casually shook my head “no,” shrugged, and continued my inspection of an amazingly well-preserved metal hobby horse from the 1940s.
 More synapses misfiring, another bubble burst.

 Then headed down Sixth Avenue to check out the hodgepodge of junque being sold by the sidewalk vendors between 25th and 23rd Streets.
 You never know; sometimes treasures are found amidst the chaff.
 While I was perusing an amusing jumble, the vendor at the table said, “I didn’t know they came in blue.”
 My reaction: hunh?
 Then I realized he was referring to my hat, so I told him that there are cornucopias of MAGA hats for sale at Trump Tower.
 He gave me the thumbs up, and I continued my slo-mo junque crawl down Sixth.